sammyhasan17/SEC-Portfolio-Analysis/readME.md

 # 📈 SEC Filing EBITDA Extractor & Excel Automation

-Automates data extraction from SEC filings and writes results to Excel & PowerBi Dashboard using Python and VBA
+Automates data extraction from SEC filings and writes results to Excel & PowerBI Dashboard using Python and VBA

 ---